Three months ago the Supreme Court ruled that the Employment Tribunal fee regime was unlawful and therefore must be

 Since then we have been waiting for the Government to confirm its plans to reimburse those who paid the unlawful fee.

 Finally, on 20th October 2017 the Government confirmed its plans to roll out a reimburse scheme.
-This is a staged process; the first 4 weeks is open to...Read More
+This is a staged process; the first 4...Read More

 London, 8th February 2018 – A half day FREE workshop

 Julia Furley and Laura Pearce and , two of JFH Law’s specialists in contract law, will deliver the workshop How to protect your business interests, in association with Building Legacies.
 This talk will take place on the 8th of February at Canary Wharf Group Plc, 1 Canada Square, London E14 5AB.